giellalt/lang-krl/README.md

 Core dependencies
 -----------------

-In order to compile and use the Karelian language morphology and dictionaries, you need:
+In order to compile and use the Viena Karelian language morphology and dictionaries, you need:

 - an FST compiler: [HFST](https://github.com/hfst/hfst), [Foma](https://github.com/mhulden/foma) or [Xerox Xfst](https://web.stanford.edu/~laurik/fsmbook/home.html)